Tracing the Digital Fingerprints of a Threat Actor

 When cyberattacks happen, most of us only hear reports from the media about what the FBI might be doing or how the company that was attacked is coping with it.
 We don’t often get a chance to hear from those on the front lines—from the businesses who were affected or from those who helped those businesses get back up and running.

-Luckily, we had just such an opportunity recently, when Jay Tipton, CEO and Owner of Technology Specialists, appeared as a guest on the Cyber Crime Lab Podcast.
+Luckily, we had just such an opportunity recently, when Jay Tipton, CEO and Owner of Technology Specialists.
 Jay was one of the 50 managed service providers (MSPs) who were affected and he and his team worked day and night to clean workstations and servers and get his clients back in business.

 To better understand what Jay shared, we need to know the facts of the case first.